University of Houston Law Center Logo

 Professor of Law and the Joanne and Larry Doherty Chair in Legal Ethics

-Professor Jefferson has been selected for a range of leadership roles nationally and internationally.
+Professor Jefferson has been selected for a range of leadership roles.
 She currently sits on the board of directors for the International Association of Legal Ethics.
 She was elected to the American Law Institute in 2017, and was named a fellow of the American Bar Foundation in 2016.
-She is a past-Chair for the Association of American Law Schools Section (“AALS”) on Professional Responsibility.
-She was appointed as the Reporter for the American Bar Association Presidential Commission on the Future of Legal Services from 2014-16.
+She is a past-chair for the Association of American Law Schools Section on Professional Responsibility.
+She was appointed as a reporter for the American Bar Association Presidential Commission on the Future of Legal Services from 2014-16.
 She served as a delegate to the World Economic Form Global Agenda Councils on Justice (2014-16) and Rule of Law (2013-14).